Skip to content

 Segment before you optimise

-Six VLANs.
-The IoT VLAN exists so a smart appliance with questionable firmware physically cannot pivot to a workstation.
+The IoT segment exists so a smart appliance with questionable firmware physically cannot pivot to a workstation.
 Every other 'smart home' problem is easier once that's true.

 Keep a bootstrap path

-The management LAN on the untagged native subnet stays around.
-Not for production — for the day a VLAN change is wrong and the firewall has to be reached without the VLAN config that's broken.
+A bootstrap path to the firewall stays around.
+Not for production — for the day a VLAN change is wrong and the firewall has to be reached without the config that's broken.

-ISC DHCPv4 is on; Kea and Dnsmasq are off.
-One DHCP service, one source of truth.
+One DHCP service, not three.
 Configurations that 'mostly' work because multiple services are mostly-coordinating are how networks rot in private.

 Inter-VLAN services are explicit, not implicit